 The kagome lattice constitutes uniformly tiled triangles and hexagons in a plane.
-Related insulating materials are actively studied for intriguing phenomena like spin liquids\cite{shores2005}, geometrical frustration\cite{Ramirez1994}, charge density waves (CDW)\cite{Isakov2006}, and unconventional superconductivity of doped Mott insulators\cite{Ko2009}.
+Related insulating materials are intensively studied for intriguing phenomena like spin liquid \cite{shores2005}, geometrical frustration\cite{Ramirez1994}, charge density wave (CDW)\cite{Isakov2006}, and unconventional superconductivity of doped Mott insulators\cite{Ko2009}.
 For the more recent interest of topology, several magnetic kagome metals were found to be magnetic Weyl semimetals\cite{Yang2017,morali2019fermi,liu2019magnetic} and exhibit a large anomalous Hall effect\cite{Nakatsuji2015,Nayak2016,Liu2018,ye2018massive}.
-Very recently, nonmagnetic kagome metals $A$V$_3$Sb$_5$ ($A=$ K, Rb, and Cs)\cite{Ortiz2019materials} were reported to exhibit both charge density waves and superconductivity, and $\mathbb{Z}_{2}$-type nontrivial band topology\cite{Ortiz2020CVS,Ortiz2020KVS}, which sparked immediate interest in these materials\cite{Yang2020,Yu2021,Wang2020}.
+Very recently, nonmagnetic kagome metals $A$V$_3$Sb$_5$ ($A=$ K, Rb, and Cs)\cite{Ortiz2019materials} were reported to exhibit both CDW and superconductivity, and $\mathbb{Z}_{2}$-type nontrivial band topology\cite{Ortiz2020CVS,Ortiz2020KVS}, which sparked immediate interest in these materials\cite{Yin2021RVS,Yang2020,Yu2021,Wang2020}.

-The pristine phases of $A$V$_3$Sb$_5$ exhibit a uniform kagome lattice of V atoms at room temperature.
-The $\mathbb{Z}_{2}$ topological metal was found by calculations and angle-resolved photoemission spectroscopy\cite{Ortiz2020CVS}.
-As cooling down to about $80\sim 100 $ K, $A$V$_3$Sb$_5$ goes through a CDW transition in experiment.
-The superconductivity emerges from the CDW phase with T$_c = 0.9 \sim 2.5 $ K (see Table \ref{Table_SC} for summary).
-For CsV$_3$Sb$_5$, very recent experiments reveal possible nodal superconductivity\cite{Zhao2021CVSnodal} and the competition between superconductivity and CDW\cite{Chen2021CVS}.
-For the CDW phase, X-ray diffraction\cite{Ortiz2020CVS,Ortiz2020KVS} and scanning tunneling microscopy (STM)\cite{Jiang2020STM,Zhao2021CVS,Liang2021,Chen2021} revealed the formation of a $2 \times 2$ superlattice, for which Refs.\onlinecite{Jiang2020STM,Zhao2021CVS,Liang2021} assumed a Star of David (SD) distortion in the kagome plane and the proximity of the Fermi surface to the van Hove singularity.
-However, solid knowledge on the lattice and electronic properties for the origin of the CDW state are missing in order to the understand of the superconductivity and topology.
+The $A$V$_3$Sb$_5$ compounds exhibit a uniform kagome lattice of V atoms at room temperature.
+Calculations and angle-resolved photoemission spectroscopy\cite{Ortiz2020CVS} found the $\mathbb{Z}_{2}$ type topology in their band structure.
+These materials go through a CDW transition as cooling down to about $80\sim 100 $ K. From the CDW phases, they exhibit superconductivity with T$_c = 0.9 \sim 2.5 $ K (see Table \ref{Table_SC} for a summary).
+In CsV$_3$Sb$_5$, very recent experiments reveal possible nodal superconductivity \cite{Zhao2021CVSnodal} and the competition between superconductivity and CDW\cite{Chen2021CVS}.
+For the CDW phase, X-ray diffraction\cite{Ortiz2020CVS,Ortiz2020KVS} and scanning tunneling microscopy (STM)\cite{Jiang2020STM,Zhao2021CVS,Liang2021,Chen2021} revealed the formation of a $2 \times 2$ superlattice, for which Ref. \onlinecite{Jiang2020STM} assumed a Star of David (SD) distortion in the kagome plane and the proximity of the Fermi surface to the van Hove singularity.
+However, solid knowledge of the lattice and electronic properties for the CDW state is missing to understand the superconductivity and topology.